aryanlytics/Olist-Retention-Analysis/README.md

 **Business conclusion:** Category matters, but even "naturally repeatable" categories fail.
 Pet supplies should have 25%+ repeat rates (pet food is consumable), but Olist shows 4.97%.
 Health/beauty should be 20-30%, but shows 4.16%.

-Home appliances at 11% is the highest categoryâ€”3.5Ã— the averageâ€”likely driven by replacement parts and accessories.
+Home appliances at 11% is the highest category—3.5× the average-likely driven by replacement parts and accessories.
 But even this "best case" is far below functional retention.

 **Implication:** While shifting category mix toward home appliances and fashion accessories would help, it's not sufficient to solve the retention problem.
 Even best-in-class categories are failing.